hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250921984v1-from-bias-to-balance-exploring-and-mitigating-spatial-bias-in-lvlms.md

 ---
 layout: default
-title: From Bias to Balance: Exploring and Mitigating Spatial Bias in LVLMs
+title: "From Bias to Balance: Exploring and Mitigating Spatial Bias in LVLMs"
 ---

 # From Bias to Balance: Exploring and Mitigating Spatial Bias in LVLMs